Account

 What is the Qualified Business Income deduction?

-This deduction is available to both taxpayers who itemize their deductions as well as those who use the standard deduction.
+This deduction is available to taxpayers who itemize their deductions and those who use the standard deduction.

 Who is eligible to take advantage of the QBI deduction?

-In order to claim the QBI deduction and take this tax break, small businesses are subject to two requirements.
+In order to claim the QBI deduction and take advantage of this tax break, small businesses are subject to two requirements.

 First, the business must be a pass-through entity for tax purposes.
-Pass-through entities include sole proprietorships, partnerships, S corporations, limited liability partnerships (LLPs), certain trusts and estates, and limited liability companies (LLCs).
-Ultimately, a pass-through business is an entity for which the company’s profits or losses are passed through to the individual owners, who are required to report income and pay taxes on that income at their personal tax rates.
+Pass-through entities include sole proprietorships, partnerships, S corporations, limited liability partnerships (LLPs), certain trusts and estates, and most limited liability companies (LLCs).
+A pass-through business is one where the company’s profits or losses are passed through to the individual owners, who are required to report income and pay taxes on that income at their personal tax rates.

 If your business meets both of these requirements and has taxable income for the year, you can generally take the QBI deduction.
-Keep in mind that it can be hard to figure out, generally, which deductions are available to you and which are not.
-Working with a tax pro can help lower the risk that you will miss out on deductions and other opportunities to save on your taxes.
+Keep in mind that it can be difficult to determine which deductions are available to you and which are not.
+Working with a tax pro can help lower the risk of missing out on deductions and other opportunities to save on your taxes.

 Is rental real estate income considered qualified business income for this business deduction?